 - The CLC Server software should be run by an unprivileged user.
 Like other CLC Server tasks, external applications processes are owned by the same logical user that owns the CLC Server process itself.
 If the system's root user is running the CLC Server process, then tasks run via the External Applications functionality will also be executed by the root system user.
 This is usually undesirable.

-- Tools configured as external applications must be available on all the systems where an external application can be run by the CLC Server.
+- For a standard external application, the underlying tool must be available on all the systems where an external application can be run by the CLC Server.

-- An external application configuration must be saved and installed before it is available for use via a CLC Workbench or CLC Server Command Line Tools.
-Configurations stored as drafts are not made available for use.
+- An external application configuration must be saved before it is available for use via a CLC Workbench or CLC Server Command Line Tools.
+Configurations stored in the Drafts area are not made available for use.

 - Using consistent reference data in external applications